-35-2.
+17-2.
 Advantages of Supported Decision-Making

-Supported decision-making is an effective way for seniors and people with disabilities to choose the people they trust to help them understand complex information and make informed medical, financial, or legal decisions.
-Individuals provided with this type of support have an increased knowledge of the risks and benefits that enable them to make informed decisions consistent with their personal values.
+Supported decision-making is an effective way for individuals to choose the people they trust to help them understand complex information and make informed medical, financial, or legal decisions.
+Providing this type of support increases the person's knowledge of the risks and benefits and enables them to make informed decisions consistent with their own personal values.

-Supported decision-making relationships are based on the concept that being able to make your own choices about your life is critically important for a person's well-being.
+Supported decision-making relationships are based on the concept that being able to make decisions about your life choices is critically important for a person's well-being.
 One advantage is that the process can adapt and change over the course of a person's life depending on their abilities and their support networks.

-A recent study found that seniors and individuals with intellectual and developmental disabilities who used supported decision-making demonstrated increased independence, improved decision-making skills, and enhanced quality of life.
+A recent study found that seniors and individuals with intellectual and developmental disabilities who used supported decision-making demonstrated increased independence, improved decision-making skills, and enhanced quality of life.1